Source: Pan Demin/Shutterstock.com

 Scrapping of the low-user electricity tariff

-Power bills for many people are also increasing due to the scrapping of the low-user electricity tariff.
+For many people, power bills have also increased due to the scrapping of the low-user electricity tariff.

-The five-year phase-out is designed to make the electricity market fairer.
-But it means that low-user power consumers are facing annual price hikes due to higher daily charges: roughly an extra 0.35c per day, which works out to $126 per year.
+The five-year phase-out was designed to make the electricity market fairer.
+But it's meant that low-user power consumers have faced annual price hikes due to higher daily charges.

-The annual price rises kick in each April 1, and this year marks the fourth year of the phase-out, so there's still one more round of price hikes to go, in 2026.
+The annual price rises have kicked in each 1 April, and this year marks the fifth year of the phase-out.

 But it certainly pays to do your research, compare energy companies and shop around.

 To find the rates of an electricity retailer, visit its website and look for a pricing section.
-Most retailers require you to insert an address, though some just need to know your general area to give you an idea of your rates.
+Most retailers will require you to insert your address in order to receive a quote.

 Bruce Pitchers is Canstar's NZ Editor.
 An experienced finance reporter, he has three decades’ experience as a journalist and has worked for major media companies in Australia, the UK and NZ, including ACP, Are Media, Bauer Media Group, Fairfax, Pacific Magazines, News Corp and TVNZ.
 As a freelancer, he has worked for The Australian Financial Review, the NZ Financial Markets Authority and major banks and investment companies on both sides of the Tasman.